Chemistry

 Chemistry’s research-based MSc and PhD degrees provide students with theoretical expertise, practical expertise, and critical analysis, as well as experience in the application of scientific results to real-world problems.

 Students enrolled in the MSc program will learn useful skills and methods as well as undertake practical research on real-world problems in the field of chemistry.
-Graduates with the MSc degree are prepared for employment opportunities in government, management, industry, education, and consulting, or for further studies leading toward an advanced degree such as the PhD.
+Graduates with the MSc degree are prepared for employment opportunities in government, management, industry, education, and consulting or for further studies leading toward an advanced degree such as the PhD.

 PROGRAM MILESTONES